abschill/htmlc/docs/reference/loader.md

 const myLoader = createLoader();
 ```

-If you do not specify any arguments, they take the following defaults in the following configuration shape:
+If you do not specify any arguments, or any missing arguments, are assigned the following values:

 ```
 {